I received the "laurea" degree in Electronic Engineering ("summa cum

 (Bachelor of Science Course in Electronic Engineering and

-(Bachelor of Science Courses in Biomedical Engineering and in
+(Bachelor of Science Course in Biomedical Engineering, II semester).

 Research interests and related activities